withastro/compiler/.changeset/stale-steaks-brush.md

 '@astrojs/compiler': minor
 ---

 Add a new `annotateSourceFile` option.
-This options makes it so the compiler will annotate every element with their source file location.
+This option makes it so the compiler will annotate every element with its source file location.
 This is notably useful for dev tools to be able to provide features like a "Open in editor" button.
 This option is disabled by default.

 ```html
 <div>